Stresses and fluid flow in lamina cribrosa through anisotropic poroelasticty

-However, given the diagnostic relevance of morphological aspects, it is worth highlighting that, inside the lamina, the state of health of ONH bundles highly depend on transport of oxygen and nutrients from the laminar capillaries through the laminar extracellular matrix (made of collagen beams) and finally reaching the peripheral and central axons of each bundle.
-For these reasons, a poroelastic model able to analyze the mutual interplay of deformation, stresses and stress gradients with the transport of fluid carrying nutrients can advantageously give crucial insights about how the morphological changes of LC and altered micro-environmental hydraulic conditions cooperate in determining LC adverse adaptation.
-From a mechanical perspective, the particular LC porous architecture is composed by a matrix interrupted by cylindrical cavities developing in the thickness directions where softer axons pass through (\textit{primary porosity}, $\phi$, henceforth).
-Also, at a lower scale, matrix exhibits a permeable fluid-saturated structure with a solid component containing collagen fibrils mainly oriented in the cross-sectional plane of the LC.
-Cylindrical cavities and fibrillar component suggest then to consider the effective response of lamina cribrosa as a transversely isotropic poroelastic medium.
-Also, the mesoscale intrinsic porosity of the solid matrix (\textit{secondary porosity}, $\varphi$, in the sequel) combines with capillary orientation, which essentially run radially, in order to determine the effective permeability of the system, which concurs to steer fluids walkway within the laminar extracellular space.
-This could be considered transversely isotropic as well.
-Therefore, the matrix material can be considered as intrinsically isotropic while the effective poroelastic response is modelled as transversely isotropic.
-Denoting the transverse and axial components with the subscripts $t$ and $z$ respectively, the following relations are determined:
+However, given the diagnostic relevance of morphological aspects, it is worth emphasising that the health of the ONH bundles also critically depends on the transport of oxygen and nutrients from the laminar capillaries through the laminar extracellular matrix, made of collagen beams, and finally to the peripheral and central axons of each bundle.}